vertigis/meridian-design/docs/design-language.md

 ![list](/img/list/list-active.png "Active Item State")

-Selected and Active states for list elements should showcase a similar behaviour to the hover state.
+Selected and Active states for list elements should showcase a similar behavior to the hover state.
 They must show that they are currently active, and visually distinct from the rest of the list elements.

 ---